 Q. What options to graduates of non-APA accredited programs have in the job market?

-Whether or not the clinical doctoral program is APA accredited, a clinical doctoral psychology graduate from a regionally accredited institution can pursue a professional career as licensed clinical psychologists in California.
+A. Whether or not the clinical doctoral program is APA accredited, a clinical doctoral psychology graduate from a regionally accredited institution can pursue a professional career as licensed clinical psychologists in California.
 Graduates can apply to sit for the national licensure examination, the Examination for Professional Practice in Psychology (EPPP), as well as the State examination, the California Psychology Supplemental Examination (CPSE).
 A graduate is also able to apply for licensure throughout the country, subject to individual state requirements and completion of any state-required post-doctoral residency requirements.
 Outside agencies control the requirements for taking and passing certification/licensing exams and are subject to change without notice to the campus.
 You may want to visit the Association of State and Provincial Psychology Boards website for more information.

 Q. Are there other programs at the Los Angeles Campus that are seeking APA program accreditation?